Naveenam2016/Frugal-Clock/README.md

 * Connections from D0 to D8 on the Wemos D1 mini to their corresponding transistors are omitted in the diagram for clarity.
 Similarly marked points need to be connected together

-* All Transistor, except T1, T2 are NPN type  – Part No. BC 547
+* All Transistors, except T1, T2 are NPN type  – Part No. BC 547

 * T1, T2 are PNP type Transistors                  – Part No. BC 557